Professional Awareness B

 - EquipmentDetails - Audio/Visual equipment

-This is a restricted subject for students in the Bachelor of Applied Financial Advice.
+This is a restricted subject for students in the Bachelor of Applied Financial Advice and is only a 5 credit point subject.

 Prerequisites: AFE124 Professional Awareness A.